s177312/mmm/README.md

 ## Usage

-1. Clone the repo to your machine.
+1. Clone or download the repo to your machine.
 2. Make script *mmm.sh* executable.
 3. Run script *mmm.sh*(pass along argument -h|--help for more information).
 3. You are done!